caldav/duc_to_md/data/en_phone_devices_porting-new-device_.md

 The [XDA developer forums](http://forum.xda-developers.com/) should be searched and consulted for anything non-Ubuntu specific.

-Also always refer to sources of [a working implementation](https://wiki.ubuntu.com/Touch/Building), the official one being the Nexus 4 port.
+Also always refer to sources of [a workingimplementation](https://wiki.ubuntu.com/Touch/Building), the official one being the Nexus 4 port.

 ### Terminology